jianwen-android/notes-sst-/History/4 & 6. Outbreak of World War II/Hitler’s Expansionist Foreign Policy.md

     Chamberlain rejects.
 Britain and France preps for war
 - Italy chairs the Munich Conference on 29 Sept 1938, inviting Britain, France & Germany to a meeting in order to avoid war
 - Sudetenland was conceded to Germany; Britain & Germany re-affirm their friendship and desire to never to go war
-- Chamberlain went home a public hero - ‘peace with honour.... peace in our time’
+- Chamberlain went home a public hero - ‘peace with honour…. peace in our time’
 - Churchill called the Munich Agreement - ‘a total, unmitigated defeat’
 - Czechoslovakia & USSR were not consulted; Britain informed Czech leaders if they did not accept the Agreement, they would face Germany along
 - Edvard Benes resigned; German soldiers marched into Sudetenland on 1 October